R/generics.R, R/feature_groups.R, R/feature_groups-set.R, and 10 more

 featureGroups object to be accessed.

-For overlap: can also be a list of character vectors with replicate groups to compare.
-For
+For overlap: can also be a NULL to compare all elements.

 The components object that was generated for the given featureGroups object.